maggielovedd/my-notes/UR with moveit in ROS melodic.md

-# Setup UR with UR driver and use it in moveit
+# Setup UR with UR driver and control it by moveit

 This doc may only apply to the specification below:
 * Ubuntu 18.04
 * ROS melodic
 * UR CB3 (with software version >= 3.7) or e-Series (software >= 5.1)  (The one I'm using is CB3 3.11)
+* UR5

 ## 1. install UR driver
 Download [UR_Robot_Driver](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver).